AngelF4/DaysLeft/README.md

 - Pin important events to the top of the list
 - Haptic feedback on important actions
 - Home Screen widget with small and medium layouts
-- Siri / AppIntent support for selecting an event for the widget

 ## Getting Started